Your Guide to Summer Nights in Barcelona

 During summer, Barcelona is as lively and colorful after dark as it is in the blazing Mediterranean sunlight.

-Outdoor cinemas open their doors in idyllic locations throughout the city, music plays for free in the green parks, and the quirky neighborhoods of the Catalan capital come alive with flamboyant fiestas and electrifying music festivals.
+Outdoor cinemas open their doors in idyllic locations throughout the city, music plays for free in the green parks, and quirky neighborhoods come alive with flamboyant fiestas and electrifying music festivals.

 Enjoy a magic night on the rooftop of Casa Batlló